Personal Independence Payment (PIP)

 If you're terminally ill

-There are special rules for people who have a terminal illness and are not expected to live for more than six months.
+There are special rules if you have a terminal illness and are not expected to live for more than six months.

 If you meet the criteria for the special rules:

-- you will not have to complete the form ‘How your disability affects you’
+- you will not have to fill in the form ‘How your disability affects you’

-- you will be entitled to an award of the enhanced rate of the Daily Living component of PIP without having to satisfy the normal qualifying period
+- you will be entitled to an award of the enhanced rate of the daily living part of PIP without having to satisfy the normal qualifying period

-- you may also be entitled to the Mobility component of PIP depending on your mobility needs
+- you may also be entitled to the mobility part of PIP depending on your mobility needs

-You can make a claim to PIP under the special rules by phoning the PIP Centre.
+You can make a claim to PIP under the special rules by phoning the Personal Independence Payment Centre.